-There have always been pranks and pranksters.
-In the early days of the New England colonies, life was largely spent tending to essentials.
-But there were still pranks.
-Colonial pranks from that era tended to be harmless, but still funny to those concerned.
+In the early New England colonies, life was largely spent tending to essentials.
+But the colonists still managed a few laughs.
+Colonial pranks tended to be harmless, but still funny to those concerned.

-Playing King Arthur - This game was popular with sailors.
-One sailor is seated on a stool and dawns a wig made of oakham and old deck swabs.
+Playing King Arthur.
+Sailors liked this game.
+One sailor sits on a stool and dons a wig made of oakham and old deck swabs.
 Beside him is a large tub of water.
 His fellow sailors are ceremoniously introduced to him, and one by one they pour a bucket of water over his head.
-If, however, the designated king can induce a smile or a laugh out of a sailor then that man must take on the role of king.
+If, however, the designated king can induce a smile or a laugh out of a sailor, then that man must take on the role of king.

-Dowdying - Dowdying was a gag from England that a man would play on an assembled group, usually one that had been drinking.
+Dowdying.
+A man would play this gag from England on an assembled group, usually one enjoying adult beverages.
 He would dress himself to look half mad and burst into a room to the shock of those inside.

-Funk the Cobbler - Funk meant to smoke or to stink.
+Funk the Cobbler.
+“Funk” meant to smoke or to stink.
 To funk the cobbler meant someone, usually a child, stuffed a pipe with cotton and weeds.
-The bowl was then lit and covered with a cloth so that the stinking smoke would gradually make its way out of the pipe stem.
-The pipe could be left in a cobbler’s stall to stink the place up.
+The prankster then lit the pipe and covered it with a cloth so that the stinking smoke would gradually make its way out of the pipe stem.
+He could leave the pipe in a cobbler’s stall to stink the place up.

-Hoisting - Hoisting was a ceremony performed on a man following his marriage – usually after returning to his military unit.
+Hoisting.
+Hoisting was a ceremony performed on a man following his marriage – usually after returning to his military unit.
 Two soldiers would take bayonets and push them through the soldier’s hat, like horns.
-The man would be lifted on the shoulders of his friends and paraded while wearing the hat.
+His friends would then lift him onto their shoulders and parade him around while he wore the hat.

-Seating the Ambassador - This was another sailor's trick played on an unsuspecting soul who had never heard of the game.
-A play would be preteneded in which the man playing the role of ambassador would be given a silly speech to recite to two characters, dubbed the king and queen.
-The king and queen were seated on two stools.
-Stretched between the stools was a long cloth that looked like a bench.
-The ambassador would be inivited to sit between the king and queen.
-Once seated the two on each side would suddenly stand up and the ambassador would tumble backwards into a strategically placed tub of water.
+Seating the Ambassador.
+Sailors also played this trick on unsuspecting souls who had never heard of the game.
+They would pretend to put on a play in which the victim playing the ambassador would have to give a silly speech to recite to two characters, dubbed the king and queen.
+The king and queen sat on two stools.
+The pranksters stretched a long cloth that looked like a bench between the two stools.
+The king and queen would invite the ambassador to sit between them.
+Once seated, the two on each side would suddenly stand up.
+The ambassador would then tumble backwards into a strategically placed tub of water.

-Catching the Owl - This was a trick played on people unfamiliar with the ways of the countryside.
-A person was invited into a barn under the pretense that they are there to catch an owl.
-After leading the person through any number of embarrassing stunts or fake calls, the target was doused with a pail of water.
+Catching the Owl.
+People unfamiliar with the ways of the countryside tended to fall victim to catching the owl.
+Pranksters would invite the unwitting into a barn under the pretense they intended to catch an owl.
+After leading the person through any number of embarrassing stunts or fake calls, the perpetrators doused the victim with a pail of water.